 2. Real estate agent

-While this does require some time, licensing, and learning, becoming a real estate agent can be an incredibly lucrative job, especially if you live in an area where housing is expensive.
-Real estate professionals also get the chance to set their own hours, to an extent.
+While this requires time, licensing, and learning, becoming a real estate agent can be incredibly lucrative, especially if you live in an expensive neighborhood.
+Real estate professionals also get to set their hours to an extent.

 3. Etsy shop